 Why am I taking general education requirements?

-General Education is intended to accommodate needs and objectives not adequately served by academic specialization.
-The General Education Program is the core of the undergraduate curriculum.
-While the greater part of students' courses of study will be devoted to their major fields, the General Education curriculum provides a degree of balance between the narrow focus of the major and the broader traditional objectives of higher education.
+General education is intended to accommodate needs and objectives not adequately served by academic specialization.
+The University Common Requirements (UCORE) is the center of the undergraduate curriculum.
+While the greater part of students' courses of study will be devoted to their major fields, the UCORE curriculum provides a degree of balance between the narrow focus of the major and the broader traditional objectives of higher education.

 How do I earn a bachelor's degree?